A Trailer a Day Keeps the Boogeyman Away! 11 terrifying tidbits from 1980-1983

 The next morning on the docks a child shows the cops where the dead body is.
 Lt Dr Clint Reed of the Public Health Service confirms that the dead man had pneumonic plague.
 In order to prevent an epidemic of catastrophic proportions, Clint and Capt.
 Warren, must hunt down the killers, and inoculate anyone who came in contact with them all in the span of 48 hours.
 This they must struggle with under secrecy, holding the news agency at bay as not to panic the public, chase off the carriers of the plague and thus create chaos in the streets.
 They are also met with resistance and suspicion by the very community, a melting pot of ethnicity they are trying to help.

-We see dock workers and the ships populated by foreigners.
+We see dock workers and ships populated by foreigners.
 We hear a comment made about the dead man being a foreigner after they bring the body on a gurney through the back hospital entrance.
 Kazan uses a semi-documentary style, constructing a neo-urban naturalistic environment.
 Framing the story on a mis en scene proscenium stage.
 We see real people going about their daily lives, along the fault lines of the surrounding class and ethnic differences in the community.

 The two medical examiners are more concerned about where and what to eat for lunch, while there’s a dead man lying on the table.
 For them it’s business as usual, they show no empathy.

 The city has taken a life, and these two medical examiners are just doing a job, while the only thought is about food and getting their needs met as a priority.
-After discussing the sexy waitress that one has his sights on, one of the guys says that it might take longer, than he expected.
-Another man comes in and asks “is that the foreigner that they brought in?”
+After discussing the sexy waitress that one has his sights on, one of the guys says that it might take longer than he expected.
+Another man comes in and asks “Is that the foreigner that they brought in?”
 Again, emphasis on otherizing this human being.

 The examiner named Cleaver orders the less attentive man to get out.
 He realizes something doesn’t look right with the body.
 Then Clint Reed is called in to look at slides.
 Photographs are snapped.
-He’s asked who else has come in contact with the body?
+He’s asked who else has come in contact with the body.
 He wants everyone inoculated.
 The FBI doesn’t have any info on the man.
-But obviously he was carrying something infectious.
+But obviously, he was carrying something infectious.
 He also wants to know if it was the bullet or the infection that killed the foreigner.

-Kazan himself a Turkish immigrant used a lot of social commentary on the American Dream, the people who live outside the context of that framework and how foreigners were treated here in the U.S. when after World War II the fear of foreigners was rampant.
-In Panic in The Streets they carry the plague.
+Kazan himself a Turkish immigrant used a lot of social commentary on the American Dream, the people who live outside the context of that framework, and how foreigners were treated here in the U.S. when after World War II the fear of foreigners was rampant.
+In Panic in The Streets, they carry the plague.
 They are dirty and suspicious.
 They represent a dangerous element.

 Clint is now sitting around a table of suits.
 He is relating a tale about a woman in 1924 who was carrying a disease that killed 26 people, who died suddenly and horribly from an outbreak.
 The disease was found to be pneumonic plague, a pulmonary form of the black death, of the middle ages.

-One of the men sitting at the table is asking “who is he” about Lt.
+One of the men sitting at the table is asking “Who is he” about Lt.
 Clint Reed.
 Reed asserts himself with authority in this room of skeptics.
 “One of the jobs of this department is to keep plagues out of this country.
 This kind of plague can be spread easily like the common cold.
 Through sneezing”

 “The committee is asking why are you telling us this.”
 “Because this morning the police found a man who was infected with this disease.”
 “Our reports show the man died of 2 bullet wounds” “Regardless of what the police surgeon said, he would have died within 12 hours.”

 Paul Douglas as Capt.
 Warren is at the table.
 He’s arguing that he did die from 2 bullet holes.
 The mayor and the other men around the table want them to check but Lt Clint Reed tells them that he had the body destroyed.
-Cremated as not to spread the infection.
+Cremated so as not to spread the infection.
 The men seem outraged.
 There is a power struggle going on about who is in control of this situation.
 Panic is very much a film about control.

-Everyone has been isolated and inoculated but there’s still one man “The man who killed him” who ever dumped him might be walking around with incipient plague at this moment.
+Everyone has been isolated and inoculated but there’s still one man “The man who killed him” whoever dumped him might be walking around with incipient plague at this moment.
 Capt.
 Warren exudes his disdain and is being stubborn, he doesn’t feel that there’s going to be a problem.
 But Lt.
 Reed insists “We have 48 hours.
 If the killer is incubating the plague then time will be running out. before it spreads amongst the city.
 You’ll have the makings of an epidemic.”

-He burned all the dead man’s possessions because they were contaminated too, so they don’t have an identity on this man.
+He burned all the dead man’s possessions because they were contaminated too, so they don’t have the identity of this man.
 The commissioner is saying that the police department can’t be held responsible for it.
-Captain Warren is highly skeptical and the commissioner only concerned about his own accountability.
+Captain Warren is highly skeptical and the commissioner is only concerned about his own accountability.
 They can’t find an unnamed man in 48 hours.
-The commissioner doesn’t believe Dr Reed and acts like he’s making a big deal out of it.
+The commissioner doesn’t believe Dr. Reed and acts like he’s making a big deal out of it.
 He tells the mayor, if you want to believe him then give the story to the press.
 Then Dr Reed says “I may be an alarmist. but I’ve seen this disease work and it can spread all over the entire country and the result would be worse than anything you could ever imagine.”
 Reed implores them that the key to the whole thing lies here, now and what they decide to do with the next 48 hours will be crucial.
 They ask Lt Reed “What can we do?”

 At the police station Mostel’s character Fitch who is no stranger to the police is being questioned.
 He says “You can’t do this to me I’m a US citizen, I got rights.”
-Here again is the assertion of the foreigner being alien and the paranoia of the American people that their rights will be taken away by the people in positions of power, the U.S. Government and most especially the foreign element.
+Here again, is the assertion of the foreigner being alien and the paranoia of the American people that their rights will be taken away by the people in positions of power, the U.S. Government, and most especially the foreign element.

 They shove the photo of the dead guy at Fitch.
-He says he hasn’t seen that guy he’s interrupted, “Where were you fat boy?
+He says he hasn’t seen that guy he’s interrupted, “Where were you, fat boy?
 I think you’re a constitutional liar” Again, the patriotic ethnocentric zeitgeist is evoked during the exchange.

 Capt.
-Warren is back at the morgue with Lt Reed~ they think he might have been Armenian, Czech or mixed blood.
+Warren is back at the morgue with Lt Reed~ they think he might have been Armenian, Czech, or mixed blood.
 Reed tells them to notify the immigration authorities immediately.
-They find traces of rust, fish and shrimp on him which shows that he might have come in on a boat.
-Warren still annoyed at Reed, says “unless he walked through a fish market, bought 5 pounds of shrimp and brushed against a freshly painted fire escape.”
-Warren is still so resistant to help Reed, and doesn’t want his company or input at all.
+They find traces of rust, fish, and shrimp on him which shows that he might have come in on a boat.
+Warren still annoyed at Reed, says “unless he walked through a fish market, bought 5 pounds of shrimp, and brushed against a freshly painted fire escape.”
+Warren is still so resistant to help Reed and doesn’t want his company or input at all.
 Reed insists that Warren get inoculated like everyone else.

-Reed asks Warren to come have coffee across the street.
+Reed asks Warren to come to have coffee across the street.
 Now in the diner.
 “Look Captain do you have a family, are you married?”
 “No, my wife died 8 years ago.”
 We start to get a closer look inside this man Warren.
 Kazan loves to build his characters, to unfold them like an artichoke heart, peeling away the layers, until we see the core.
 Reed is trying to appeal to Warren’s human side, the family man.

-Now at a dingy laundromat Fitch runs, up to a woman, his wife, who says “Blackie makes you tag around like a dog on a leash.
+Now at a dingy laundromat, Fitch runs, up to a woman, his wife, who says “Blackie makes you tag around like a dog on a leash.
 He’s a big goon.”
-“He pays me.”
-Fitch asks if his bags are packed.
-She says “why don’t you stand up to him sometime?
+“He pays me,” Fitch asks if his bags are packed.
+She says “Why don’t you stand up to him sometime?
 Why don’t you tell him off.”
 He says “Angie will you shut up!
 Why don’t you go inside.”
 She says she doesn’t want to be alone with that big Ape Blackie,

 Fitch calls out “he’s coming down the stairs.”
 He doesn’t want Angie hanging around.
 He doesn’t like a smart cracking dame.
 He yells at her to get away from the washing machines.
 Fitch keeps insisting to Blackie that they should leave the city, they’re picking everybody up.
 He wants to know why Poldi hasn’t shown.
 Fitch tells him “He’s got a date with a dame”.
 Concerned Blackie says “Where’d he get the doe?
 You know I got a hunch about him.
 They’re not gonna pick me up.
 You see those machines.
 That’s business.
-Legitimate even. they aint gonna pick up a legitimate business man.”
+Legitimate even.
+They ain’t gonna pick up a legitimate businessman.”

 Blackie begins to rant.
 Argues, Fitch tells him that they’re picking up legitimates.
 “They’re picking everybody up?”
 “Why, why are they picking everybody up Fitch why?
 You don’t know.
 You got a high school education you’re a smart fella.
 This guy Kolchak (the dead man) is just a floater.
 He gets off a boat, gets very unsocial, even pulls a knife that he’s gonna use on Poldi.
 So they turn the town upside down for one crumb.
 They got every cop in town huffin and puffin, trying to find out who he is.
 Why are they doing it?”

 Fitch says he doesn’t know.
-“Well I’ll figure it out for you.
+“Well, I’ll figure it out for you.
 I got a hunch he brung something in.
 I got a hunch he brung something in and they’re looking for it.”
 Blackie’s alienation is beginning to grow, he suspects he is being cheated out of something big, that rightfully should be his.
 This man is filled with Egomania.
 Classic anti-social behavior.
 He continues his rant.

-“Only he aint got it, and you know why.
+“Only he ain’t got it, and you know why.
 Cause friend Poldi’s got it.”
-Fitch comes back at him “Poldi do you think he’d do something like that.
-He’s his cousin aint he.
+Fitch comes back at him “Poldi do you think he’d do something like that?
+He’s his cousin ain’t he?
 I told you I had a hunch about that guy.”
 Blackie snorts back.
 Fitch sweating says “look Poldi is a nice guy he wouldn’t do something like that.”

 The captain yells for the men to get back to work. but the crew says they want to hear what Clint Reed has to say.
 “Never mind what he says.”
-But the crew resist and fights ensue.
+But the crew resists and fights ensue.
 Chaos.
 “Break out the weapons.
 You’re inciting my men to mutiny.
 I’m the master here.”
 Again the prevailing hegemony of xenophobia in this film is highlighted.
-An Asian man says, one of the cooks is down with fever.
+An Asian man says, one of the cooks is down with a fever.
 “Right now I want to put everyone in quarantine.”
 They inoculate them.
 “They got on in Iran.
 They just dumped him over the side.”

 Another Asian cabin boy brings the men food.
 “They ever talk about anything else.
 They want a shish kabob.”
 He asks what it is.
 “Lamb on a stick, some of the Greek and Armenian restaurants serve it.”
 Warren hoped they had a lead to the eats place where the illegal immigrants who got smuggled on board would have gone to get food.
-Athena Cafe they’ve covered 11 joints and no luck.
+Athena Cafe they’ve covered 11 joints and had no luck.

 Warren and Reed get into the car.
 Blackie comes up along the street.
 A midget tells him they found Poldi.
 He gives the little man money and rubs his head like a child.
 Blackie goes inside, Fitch says “I found him.”
 Blackie says what’s that smell.
 Have you been trying that stuff on your head again Fitch?
-Blackie takes a piece of food, asks if it’s been touched yet.
+Blackie takes a piece of food and asks if it’s been touched yet.
 Ironically Blackie’s paranoia extends to his being a germaphobe as well.
 The food had been touched by a foreigner.

 Now it’s nighttime and the cops find a very sick person in the emergency, a high fever case.
 The cops call out to Captain and Reed.
-Another woman sick fever case.
+Another woman is sick fever case.
 The Athena owner’s wife.
 They run up the stairs of the tenement, it’s too late- she is dead.
 They have to quarantine the whole apartment.
-“Dr put down on death certificate tentative pneumonia. that’ll have to do for now.
+“Dr put down on death certificate tentative pneumonia.
+That’ll have to do for now.
 Clothes will have to be burned”.
 All of a sudden the Greek owner comes in and calls for Rita. asks for his wife.
 Reed looks disturbed.
 “Where is she.”
 “What you do.
 I can’t let you go in there.”
 “Your wife is dead” “She can’t be, you lie.
 She said she just don’t feel good.”

 “Remember me Matharis.
 We showed you a picture.
 If you told us the truth the chance your wife alive.”
 “Poldi brought him.
 Kolchak.
 Gloria Hotel.
 Find Poldi” They run down the stairs.
 Tell the police to get a list of people in the food place.
 Nobody in or out and then they speed away to the Gloria Hotel, the reporter Neff hears them and goes after them.
 They ask to be taken to Poldi’s room.

 Neff confronts them.
 Why wasn’t this story released to the press?
-“I figure you guys running around town, he probably had small pox or cholera.”
+“I figure you guys running around town, he probably had smallpox or cholera.”
 Reed reasons with him.
-Tells him it’s plague.
+Tells him it’s the plague.
 “We can’t let you have the story.”
 “With the chance of an epidemic.
 You guys are crazy.
 You’ve wasted a day.
 I represent the public.
-No two bit civil servant.”
+No two-bit civil servant.”
 Reed says “There’s a chance we can contain it.”
-Warren tells the cop to take Neff into custody, and luckily finds out the editor doesn’t have the story yet,Reed asks the police officers on the scene if Neff can make trouble, they said Warren would be lucky to get a job mopping floors.
+Warren tells the cop to take Neff into custody and luckily finds out the editor doesn’t have the story yet, Reed asks the police officers on the scene if Neff can make trouble, and they said Warren would be lucky to get a job mopping floors.

 He didn’t call his wife last night.
 “It’s a plague case.”
 “Here in New Orleans?
 At least they have you, you’ve been through it.”
 “Now look hon, let’s not be little miss sunshine.”
 “We went through it in California.”
-“Whats eating you?”
-“I’m tired and fed up” “Stick around, just afraid if I lye down I’ll fall asleep.
+“What’s eating you?”
+“I’m tired and fed up” “Stick around, just afraid if I lie down I’ll fall asleep.
 If I fall asleep I’m dead.
 Just don’t let me fall asleep.
 Today I took a perfectly nice guy, a cop not particularly bright, but what do I do, I push him around, make a lot of smart cracks about him.
 And I tell him off all day long.
 He winds up proving he’s 4 times the man I am.
 I do the same thing to you.
 Why do I do that?”

 Capt.
 Warren meets Reed on the corner.
 Reed tells the mayor that Warren arrested the reporter Neff on his orders.
 Someone starts talking about how a woman died last night in their own community.
 Reed yells, “Community. what community, do you think you’re living in the middle ages.”

 “If they alert the media the man carrying the plague will leave.”
 All these men in power are only concerned about their portion of the responsibility.
 “Anybody that leaves here can be in any city within 10 hours.
-I can leave here today and be in Africa tomorrow and what ever disease I had would go right with me” The mayor says “I know that”~“Well think about it when you’re talking about communities we’re all in the community , the same one.”
+I can leave here today and be in Africa tomorrow and whatever disease I had would go right with me” The mayor says “I know that”~“Well think about it when you’re talking about communities we’re all in the community, the same one.”
 Reed who is finally smiling asks Warren for a cigarette and says “Take the pack.”
 He finally sees Reed as a regular guy fighting the same bureaucracy he does.
 This comment about community, I suspect is Kazan injecting his point of view about the universal ideal of what community truly means into the film.

-The chief couldn’t hold Neff, and admits that he agrees with Reed but he couldn’t stop him.
+The chief couldn’t hold Neff and admits that he agrees with Reed but he couldn’t stop him.
 They’ll have 4 hours before it hits the papers. and Neff can color the story any way he wants.
 One of the other cops says he will be in the morning but he has to be honest he’s taking his wife and kids up to the grandmothers they’ll be safer there.
-Reed says as he turns away, “well here we go” “Don’t misunderstand he’ll be there, Oh sure he will, never the less here we go, kids are kids.”
+Reed says as he turns away, “Well here we go” “Don’t misunderstand he’ll be there, Oh sure he will, never the less here we go, kids are kids.”
 “Tell you the truth I’m scared to death I want to call Washington and get some help here.”

 They start to move Blackie down the stairs when Lt.
 Clint Reed confronts them saying he wants to talk to Poldi.
-Blackie violently flings Poldi and the mattress off the stairs as if it were mere garbage and runs away with Fitch as we hear the police sirens closing in.
+Blackie violently flings Poldi and the mattress off the stairs as if they were mere garbage and runs away with Fitch as we hear the police sirens closing in.

-The narrative is sharp and driving and the tautness of the plot at times sensational, is tense during the investigative process when Warren and Reed interview people from the film’s collection of characters some, brutish misogynists,gruff dock laborers, cliched grinning Chinese ship cooks, worn out street dames and superstitious immigrants who are still living outside of the conventions of the American experience.
+The narrative is sharp and driving and the tautness of the plot at times sensational, is tense during the investigative process when Warren and Reed interview people from the film’s collection of characters some, brutish misogynists, gruff dock laborers, cliched grinning Chinese ship cooks, worn out street dames and superstitious immigrants who are still living outside of the conventions of the American experience.

 At the end Reed returns to his home, back in the neat world that he inhabits with his untainted family, to live out the American dream once again.